quangounet/TOPP/README.md

 If you use this library for your research, please reference the accompanying paper « A general, fast, and robust implementation of the time-optimal path parameterization algorithm » http://arxiv.org/abs/1312.6533

-Many thanks to Stephane Caron, Rosen Diankov and Puttichai Lertkultanon for their help !
+Many thanks to Stephane Caron, Rosen Diankov and Puttichai Lertkultanon for their contributions !

 Requirements
 ------------